valhio/webstore-app/README.md

 - Add to wishlist feature
 - Checkout process
 - Payment system using Stripe
-- Client's order management
-- Admin dashboard and management (only accessible by authenticated users with admin privileges)
+- Orders management (currently only accessible by authenticated users with admin privileges)

 ## Technologies